California Senate Bill 53

 (3) Adaptable to a wide range of distinctive tasks.

-(i) (I) The person has trained, or initiated the training of, at least one foundation model using a quantity of computing power greater than 10^26 integer or floating point operations
+(i) (1) “Frontier model” means a foundation model that was trained using a quantity of computing power greater than 10^26 integer or floating-point operations.

 According to Epoch AI's estimates, no company had ever published a foundation model above this threshold until early 2025.
 Since then, only two companies (OpenAI and xAI) have released models that pass the threshold.

-(II) The quantity of computing power described in subparagraph (A) subclause (I) shall include computing for the original training run and any subsequent fine-tuning, reinforcement learning, or other material modifications to a preceding foundation model.
+(2) The quantity of computing power described in paragraph (1) shall include computing for the original training run and for any subsequent fine-tuning, reinforcement learning, or other material modifications the developer applies to a preceding foundation model.

 It's expected that future frontier runs will allocate an even larger share of their compute to post-training, as AI companies continue teaching their models to reason through chain of thought RL.

-(ii) The person had annual gross revenues in excess of one hundred million dollars ($100,000,000) in the preceding calendar year.
+(j) “Large frontier developer” means a frontier developer that together with its affiliates collectively had annual gross revenues in excess of five hundred million dollars ($500,000,000) in the preceding calendar year.

-(h) “Model weight” means a numerical parameter in a foundation model that is adjusted through training and that helps determine how inputs are transformed into outputs.
+(k) “Model weight” means a numerical parameter in a frontier model that is adjusted through training and that helps determine how inputs are transformed into outputs.

 The model weights, when combined with facts about the model architecture, encode all the information required to run a model.
 A user who has the weights can get the model's response to any query they want, even a dangerous query that would have been blocked by the developer's guardrails.
 Moreover, anyone who has access to the weights can easily modify the model to undo alignment and refusal training, as demonstrated by Gade et al. and Arditi et al..
 If malicious actors can steal the weights of frontier models, they might therefore be able to use the model to cause a catastrophe.